-- On educational visits a designated person will also attend in order to administer medications when required.
+- On educational visits a designated person will also attend in order to administer medications.

 - For residential visits, young people sometimes need minor treatment for conditions such as headaches, rashes, colds and insect bites.
-If necessary, and only with parental permission, staff will treat these ailments with the following 'off-the-shelf' products which are commonly available from most chemists:
+If necessary, and only with parental permission, staff will treat these ailments with the following 'off-the-shelf' products which are commonly available from most Pharmacist:

-- Calpol
+- Calpol.

-- o Antihistamine creams
+- Insect-bite antihistamine.

-- Piriton
+- Piriton.

-- Sun cream
+- Suncream.